Trevor16gordon/notes/_build/html/_sources/chapters/Notes/ml_for_sig_data.md

 ```{tableofcontents}
 ```
-# Machine Learning For Signals, Data
+# Machine Learning For Signals, Data2
 This is a course
 ## 1 Introduction, maximum likelihood estimation
 Chapter 1 Info